Vitico

 Victor Bereciartua (born 26 November, 1948), better known by his stage name Vitico, is an Argentine musician.
 He is best known as the lead singer of Viticus, an Argentine rock band that was created in 2002 in Tigre.

 Career

 Vitico played bass guitar in bands including Los Mods, Alta Tensión, La Joven Guardia until he joined Billy Bond y La Pesada del Rock and Roll.
 He spent the 1970s in England, where he played briefly in Bad Company.

 Upon his return in 1980, he integrated Riff, the continuation of Pappo's Blues.
 He tecorded four albums by 1984., the year he began his solo career.
 He recorded Ha llegado la hora.
 At the same time, were made solo shows, and was recalled by Pappo Riff.

-In late 2002 formed Viticus and played several concerts tribute to Riff.
+In late 2002, he formed Viticus, and he also played several concerts with a reformed Riff until 2021.

+He currently performs with a backing band called Los Leones.